Is laundry only a woman’s job?

 What did the women do, you ask?

 They took the day off and relaxed.
 They woke up a little later than usual to the smell of coffee.
-This was followed by lots of laughter over deciding the day’s menu so the men could get on with the prepping and cooking while the women took care of themselves – hair care, skin care, long leisurely baths interspersed with additional shots of coffee.
+This was followed by lots of laughter over deciding the day’s menu so the men could get on with the prepping and cooking while the women took care of themselves – hair care, skin care, anti aging cream and long leisurely baths interspersed with additional shots of coffee.

 Around 11 am lunch was served.
 The women enjoyed their food.
 Then went off to siesta, while the men cleared up and washed up.
 By 1 pm, the household was pleasantly quiet after everyone settled down to do their thing.